Your child’s gender identity and your feelings

 Most children grow up thinking of themselves as a girl or a boy and don’t question their gender.
 But some children and teenagers in all cultures identify as a gender that’s different from their assumed gender.

-Supporting siblings of gender-diverse children and teenagers
+Supporting siblings of trans or gender-diverse children and teenagers

 Talking with your other children about their feelings and how the situation is affecting them can help a lot.
 For example, you might ask, ‘How do you feel about your brother wanting to use a new name?’ or ‘Are other children talking about it at school?’